RamySaleem/GeoClass-Uncertainty-classifier-How-to-visualise-uncertainty-by-zones-and-levels/README.md

 To use the Geoclass Python Model to classify 3D point cloud data, please follow these steps:

-1. Retrieve the 3D model files from the designated data folder.
+1. Retrieve the 3D model files from the designated data folder "Model".
 2. Obtain the Geoclass Python Model by downloading `points_classification.py` and the accompanying settings file `settings.py`.
 3. Ensure that the Geoclass files are placed within the same folder as the data files.
 4. To open the Anaconda terminal, right-click and select "open a new Anaconda terminal."
 Alternatively, you may use the Linux terminal by pressing shift and right-clicking.